JUB-Yoush/personal-site/src/routes/blog/fifty-percent-rule.md

 It's important to consciously think about this divide between studying and doing, because if we aren't actively trying to balance the 50% rule, we'll naturally gravitate towards the studying half.
 To our brains, working on both sides feel the same, but studying something instead of doing it is much easier and safer.
 There are no risks to take in trying and failing in study, as It's not the thing we're actually trying to do, it's just things to prepare us to do the things we're trying to do, which we'll get to... eventually.

 Learning through actually doing the thing is where the learning happens, but it's much more difficult.
 Failure is very scary, but it's in failing that we end up learning the most.
-Scott H Young's Book Ultralearning recommends making a majority of your practice "doing" the thing.
+Scott H Young's Book [Ultralearning](https://www.scotthyoung.com/blog/ultralearning/) recommends making a vast majority of your practice "doing" the thing.
 Additionally The 50% is the maximum amount of studying, not the maximum amount of doing.
 More doing is always better.

 Spending a lot of time studying without application also sets up expectations of quality that aren't justified.
 It's how people get stuck in tutorial hell.
 You could spend years learning about boxing, for example: you learn about different stances, footwork, types of punches, how to breathe, and how to build endurance.
 You could even read all of Hajime no Ippo!